theintern/intern/README.md

 work—not bugs in WebDriver servers.

-Enhanced capabilities are also exposed to end-users about which features and APIs a remote environment supports, so you don’t have to browser sniff to decide whether you’re testing a touch-device or a mouse-device.
+Enhanced capabilities are also exposed to end-users about which features and APIs a remote environment supports, so you don’t have to browser sniff to decide whether (for example) you’re testing a touch-device or a mouse-device.
 Optional convenience methods are also available for use, and support for chai-as-promised is built in.

 Leadfoot is also the only WebDriver client library that includes an exhaustive unit test suite that verifies that results are consistently returned from *all remote drivers*.
 Through this test suite we have discovered and reported